 Providing visitors with improved parking, new toilet facilities (including a Changing Place), a café and inside space to relax and learn more about what the Trust is doing is all part of the project.

-Work is underway to restore a small group of redundant traditional farm buildings at Pentireglaze and incorporate improved visitor facilities within.
-Some of the buildings at nearby Pentire Farm will serve the on-going farming requirements.
+We look forward to welcoming you to our brand new visitor faciltiies very soon.
+A small group of redundant traditional farm buildings at Pentireglaze incorporate improved visitor facilities within.
+Some of the buildings at nearby Pentire Farm serve the on-going farming requirements.

 • A café serving seasonal refreshments